 Once pureed to your liking…

 …return it to the original saucepan it was cooked in and add the cream and the pepper.
-Also taste for saltiness (stock is usually pretty salty so I don’t add more salt) but it’s your soup!
+Also taste for saltiness.
+Stock is usually quite salty, so I don’t add more salt, but it’s your soup!

-Turn the heat to medium and stirring often, gently heat it through again.
+Turn the heat to medium and stirring often, gently heat the soup through again.

 If you’ve set aside the leeks and bacon for a garnish, whilst your soup is warming through, place the remaining tablespoon of oil and the remaining tablespoon of butter in a frying pan and let it heat up over a high heat.

 Add the leeks and bacon and stirring often, sautée for 5 minutes or until it’s softened and a little crispy.

 Just before serving place some of the garnish in the centre of each plate and/or if you like a few leaves of Italian parsley and a sprinkling of the cracked, black pepper.

 You also may like to drop and swirl a little fresh cream on top (I pour a little into the lid of the cream pottle and do this).

 If freezing, let the soup thoroughly cool down before placing it in containers.

 - You can transfer it to a large bowl or two, or another large saucepan that’s not hot to help it cool down faster and if you’ve made it at night and it’s still not quite cool enough by the time you go to bed, pop it in the fridge and fill your freezer containers the next day.

 This soup will thicken as it cools so will need to be thinned down with a little extra stock when you reheat it…unless of course, you like it so thick that you could stand a breadstick up in it!
 Haha, that’s how I like my pumpkin soup!